-With absolutely minimal effort, you can project up to a 70in image on a wall, whether you're running streaming video or playing locally saved media, or enjoying a game.
-If your room is dark enough, it's solidly bright at max settings, and the keystone correction for auto-adjusting to your wall tends to work well, although you may need to fiddle with the angle a bit.
+You can project up to a 70in image on a wall with absolutely minimal effort, whether you're running streaming video or playing locally saved media or enjoying a game.
+If your room is dark enough, it's solidly bright at max settings and the keystone correction for auto-adjusting to your wall tends to work well, although you may need to fiddle with the angle a bit.

 The built-in kickstand helps make the Insta-Share Projector effective, as it's super strong and can help you toss the image on any wall or ceiling with ease.
-There are drawbacks, however, starting with the meager 480p resolution.
-That's fine for a TV show from Netflix, and it's on par with most standalone pico projectors, but it's a big drop from the phone's Quad HD screen.
+There are drawbacks, however, especially the meager 480p resolution.
+That's fine for a TV show from Netflix and it's on par with most standalone pico projectors, but it's a big drop from the Moto Z's Quad HD screen.

 Also, the battery life isn't awesome.
-The 1,100mAh battery within the Mod helps supplement the phone's battery, adding about an hour of extra playback – but with a fully charged phone and Mod together, I barely got to 2.5 hours in a rundown test streaming from Netflix.
+The 1,100mAh battery within the Mod helps supplement the phone's battery with about an hour of extra playback – but with a fully-charged phone and Mod together, I barely got to 2.5 hours in a rundown test streaming from Netflix.
 Even if you can get through a full movie, your phone will be nearly tapped out.

-While the Insta-Share Projector is a very handy thing to be able to pull out of your bag, the US$300 price point – nearly half the price of the phone itself – makes it difficult to justify, given the slim battery life and low resolution.
-Found at half the price in a bargain bin in a few months, however, it might be worth a cheaper pickup.
+While the Insta-Share Projector is a very handy thing to be able to pull out of your bag, the ₹19,999 price point – nearly half the price of the phone itself – makes it difficult to justify, given the slim battery life and low resolution.
+It might be worth picking up if you can find it at about half the price in a bargain bin in a few months, though.

 Incipio offGRID Power Pack

-Luckily, the other Mods are more reasonably priced.
+Luckily, the other Mods are more priced kind of reasonably.
 Incipio's offGRID Power Pack is the one that seems like the biggest necessity of the bunch, as slapping one onto the back of the Moto Z adds 2,220mAh of battery power to the 2,600mAh cell already in the phone.

 There is a visual drawback, however.
 While the Moto Z itself is sleek and relatively stylish, the Power Pack is a rubberized clump that adds thickness and takes some of the visual appeal out of the equation.
 Luckily, the Moto Z is easier to grip with the Power Pack attached.

-And there's a helpful bonus hidden underneath that plastic: the US$70 version comes with wireless charging capabilities, which were curiously left off of the Moto Z itself.
-There's a US$60 version that's purely a battery pack, but for $10 more, you might as well get wireless charging for your Android flagship.
+And there's a helpful bonus hidden underneath that plastic: the ₹5,999 version comes with wireless charging capabilities, which were curiously left off of the Moto Z itself.

 Unfortunately, the front-facing stereo speakers of past Moto X models are gone, now replaced with a single speaker up top.
 However, the Moto Z offers the option to add much larger speakers on the back thanks to the JBL SoundBoost Mod.

-It's a bulkier Mod than the Power Pack, but the SoundBoost packs a solid punch for the still relatively compact size: they're each 3W speakers with output ranging between 200Hz and 20kHz.
+It's a bulkier Mod than the Power Pack, but the SoundBoost packs a solid punch for the still relatively compact size: they're 3W speakers with outputs ranging between 200Hz and 20kHz.
 The SoundBoost doesn't produce massive sound, but it also doesn't seem canned or overly contained.
-It'll do the trick for a beach party or backyard, in other words.
+It'll do the trick for a beach party or backyard.

-The built-in kickstand is a nice touch, letting you prop up the phone while the speakers are in use – that way, you don't have to lay your screen flat on a surface, or prop the Moto Z up against a wall.
+The built-in kickstand is a nice touch as it lets you prop up the phone while the speakers are in use – that way, you don't have to lay your screen flat on a surface or prop the Moto Z up against a wall.
 And the 1,000mAh battery within means the SoundBoost won't start sucking up your phone's internal battery for upwards of 10 hours of playback.

-For US$80, it's a fair offering, albeit not one we'd want to keep snapped on at all times due to the extra bulk.
+For ₹6,999 , it's a fair offering but not one we'd want to keep snapped on at all times due to the extra bulk.
 And that brings us to the next question: in that case, why not just go for a more powerful Bluetooth speaker that can connect to any wireless devices that you or your friends have, rather than limiting it to the Moto Z?

-In fact, JBL has some strong portable speaker options (like the Charge 2 or 3), and while you might spend a little more than the US$80 here for something good, you'll probably get higher-end hardware in the process alongside wider device compatibility.
+In fact, JBL has some strong portable speaker options (like the Charge 2 or 3), and while you might spend a little more for something good, you'll probably get higher-end hardware in the process alongside wider device compatibility.
 It's your call, but give some thought to the lifespan of the speaker you're considering.